arksurv/Pi-Searching-Project/README.md

 #### 0123456789 can be found in one place:
 - Digits: 17387594882-17387594891
 #### Note: these digit ranges are inclusive and offset in two ways.
 The first digit is considered to be digit 1 rather than digit 0, and the decimal point is counted as a digit.
 For instance, if you wanted to fetch these results from Google's Pi fetching API, you should subtract 2, as the API considers the first digit to be digit 0 and does not include the decimal point as a digit.
+#### Note: findings of less than perfect matches can be found in the provided output files.
+To verify results with the Google API, subtract 2 from the starting digit for the reasons outlined above.

 ### The findings proven using Google's Pi request API:
 - 1234567890 #1: https://api.pi.delivery/v1/pi?start=7997135197&numberOfDigits=10